You probably already know eating a well-balanced diet is vital for good health.

 Vitamin deficiencies can lead to several complications from mild to severe.
 Some complications can have lasting effects.
 The following are possible complications of vitamin and mineral deficiencies:

 Anemia: Anemia is a common complication of a deficiency in iron.
 Women are at a higher risk of anemia due to blood loss during menstruation.

 Depression: Although the causes of depression are varied, nutritional deficiencies can contribute to mood disorders.
 Depression is specifically linked to low levels of vitamin B and magnesium.

 Fatigue: A very common complication of several different vitamin deficiencies is chronic fatigue.
 If your body does not get the nutrients it needs, it won’t function as it should, which leads to low energy levels.

 Birth defects: Certain deficiencies can lead to birth defects and pregnancy complications.
-For example, low level of vitamin D is linked to higher rates of preeclampsia and low birth weight.
+For example, a low level of vitamin D is linked to higher rates of preeclampsia and low birth weight.

-The best way to prevent a vitamin and mineral deficiency is to eat a variety of foods including plenty of veggies, fruits, lean protein and complex carbs.
+The best way to prevent a vitamin and mineral deficiency is to eat a variety of foods including plenty of veggies, fruits, lean protein, and complex carbs.
 Nutritional counseling can be very helpful to plan a diet and prevent deficiencies.
 Also, consider the following suggestions:

 - There are several foods you can add to your diet to prevent low levels of iron.
-For example, foods high in iron include lentils, beans, beef and iron-fortified breakfast cereals.
+For example, foods high in iron include lentils, beans, beef, and iron-fortified breakfast cereals.